Jamón jamón

-Jamón jamón (/es/; Ham, Ham) is a 1992 Spanish romantic tragicomedy film directed by Bigas Luna and starring Javier Bardem, Jordi Mollà and Penélope Cruz in her debut film.
-It centers on a young woman named Silvia (Cruz) who becomes pregnant by Jose Luis, the scion of a small but powerful underwear manufacturing empire, and the disastrous fallout of their relationship.
+Jamón jamón (/es/; Ham, Ham) is a 1992 Spanish romantic tragicomedy film directed by Bigas Luna and starring Javier Bardem, Jordi Mollà, and Penélope Cruz in her debut film.
+It centers on a young woman named Silvia who becomes pregnant by Jose Luis, the scion of a small but powerful underwear manufacturing empire, and the disastrous fallout of their relationship.
 The movie engages in word play and puns, and rhapsodises on the juxtaposition of old and new in Spain, as well as many other emotional contrasts such as erotic desire and food.

-It is the first film of the so-called Trilogía ibérica by Bigas Luna, followed by Golden Balls (1992), and The Tit and the Moon (1994).
+It is the first film of the so-called Trilogía ibérica by Bigas Luna, followed by Golden Balls (1993) and The Tit and the Moon (1994).

 Plot

-In a small Spanish town on the edge of the Monegros Desert, the beautiful teenager Silvia spends her evenings making Spanish omlettes to sell at the factory where she works as a seamstress for the Sansón Corporation, a small but powerful men's underwear company that, along with the local Conquistador ham processing plant, serves as one of the two major local employers.
+In a small Spanish town on the edge of the Monegros Desert, the beautiful teenager Silvia spends her evenings making Spanish omelettes to sell at the factory where she works as a seamstress for the Sansón Corporation, a small but powerful men's underwear company that, along with the local Conquistador ham processing plant, serves as one of the two major local employers.
 Her mother, Carmen, runs a local bar which doubles as a brothel, and where she used to work as a prostitute.
 Though comfortably middle class now, Carmen still carries a stigma from the townspeople for her past.

-Unbeknownst to anyone, Silvia has been having an affair with José Luis, the kind but spoiled and immature heir to the Sansón empire.
+Unbeknownst to anyone, Silvia has been having an affair with José Luis, the spoiled and immature heir to the Sansón empire.
 One day, Silvia tells him that she is pregnant and José Luis impulsively proposes to her with a soda can tab, promising to provide her with a real engagement ring once he has sought his parents' permission for marriage.
 Fearing disinheritance, José Luis tentatively tells his parents that he is dating Silvia without informing them of the pregnancy.
 His mother, Conchita, who exerts the most influence over the company, refuses to bless the union.
 His father Manuel bows to his mother's wishes, while also expressing sympathy for Silvia and Carmen, the latter of whom he used to frequent when she was still a prostitute.